Simon Batterbury

 PhD students: I have usually run a group working on environment & development, international development, political ecology topics and engaged research, and received an award for being the University's best PhD supervisor in 2019.

-I spend a great deal of time working with Masters students, mainly from the Master of Environment, OEP, where 'streams' could be chosen including 'development' and 'conservation'.
+I spend a great deal of time working with Masters students, now over 50 graduated, mainly from the Master of Environment, OEP, where 'streams' could be chosen including 'development' and 'conservation'.
 I occasionally have honours students in geography (Honours is an undergrad 4th year with a 20,000 wd. thesis in Australia)

 Other jobs:

-· From 2008-12 I was seconded to direct the University’s Office for Environmental Programs, which offers interdisciplinary taught post-graduate degrees in the environmental field to 400 students.
+* From 2008-12 I was seconded to direct the University's Office for Environmental Programs, which offers interdisciplinary taught post-graduate degrees in the environmental field to up to 400 students.
 It has been widely recognized for its innovative teaching model.
 Described in an OA article here

-· I’ve also lived in francophone West Africa, where I conducted research on environment and development issues, and I have a couple of research projects in the Pacific and East Timor, in 2020 completing a book on New Caledonia/Kanaky.
+* I've also lived in francophone West Africa, where I conducted research on environment and development issues, and I have a couple of research projects in the Pacific and formerly in East Timor, in 2023 completing a book on New Caledonia-Kanaky.

-Dr Simon Batterbury est géographe et spécialiste de la gestion des ressources naturelles et des politiques environnementales en Afrique (Burkina, Niger) et dans la zone Asie-Pacifique (Nouvelle-Calédonie, Timor-Leste).
-Né en Angleterre, docteur de la Clark University (Etats-Unis, 1997) sur le thème du développement rural au Burkina Faso, il est aujourd’hui Associate Professor à University of Melbourne et il a été le premier professeur de la political ecology à l'Université de Lancaster, 2017-2019.
-Entre-temps, il a travaillé à l’Université de Brunel à Londres, à la London School of Economics, et à l’Université d’Arizona (Etats-Unis).
-Auteur d’une centaine centaine d’articles et de 6 «collections», il a reçu plusieurs « research grants ».
+Dr Simon Batterbury est géographe et spécialiste de la gestion des ressources naturelles et des politiques environnementales en Afrique (Burkina, Niger) et dans la zone Asie-Pacifique (Nouvelle-Calédonie-Kanaky, Timor-Leste).
+Né en Angleterre, docteur de la Clark University (Etats-Unis, 1997) sur le théme du développement rural au Burkina Faso, il est aujourd'hui Professor, University of Melbourne et iil a été le premier professeur de la political ecology à l'Université de Lancaster, 2017-2019.
+Entre-temps, il a travaillé à l'Université de Brunel à Londres, à la London School of Economics, et à l'Université d'Arizona (Etats-Unis).
+Auteur d'une centaine d'articles et de 7 'collections', le dernier sur la Nouvelle Caledonie-Kanaky, il a reçu certains 'research grants' depuis 1992.